Do you use a natural deodorant stick or cream?

 - The amount of product that can be applied to the skin at one time.

-The composition of a stick is often made up of an emulsion of water and odour-fighting oils (viscous ingredients) that are melded together with a binding agent.
+The composition of a deodorant stick (like Tom’s of Main orJason’s) is often made up of an emulsion of water and odour-fighting oils (viscous ingredients) that are melded together with a binding agent.
 When applied to the underarm it often goes on in a very thin layer that doesn’t stay on the skin for very long.

 Deodorant creams come in jars and there’s more flexibility to what ingredients can be added (since it doesn’t need to retain a shape).
 Also, more product makes contact with the skin (and stays there!) as it gets absorbed and creates an emollient layer (think about a body butter vs. a gel).

-Some experimenting will be necessary to figure out which one works best for you.
-Just know this: for everyone that I’ve coached, I’ve had very few (if any) failures, especially using my Antiperspirant Detox method!
+Some experimenting will be necessary to figure out which deodorant works works best for you.
+If you’ve experienced “deodorant fails” in the past, you may need to spend time completing an antiperspirant detox.
+Just know this: for everyone that I’ve coached, I’ve had very few, if any failures, especially using my Antiperspirant Detox method!